Why is it Different from Homogeneous and other Theories and Methods of Heterogeneous Media Mechanics/(other Sciences) Description?

 The most common way to treat such problems has been to seek a solution by doing numerical experiments over more or less the exact morphology of interest.
 This leads to heavy use of large computers to solve large algebraic statements.
 The treatment and analysis of the results of such a Direct Numerical Modeling (DNM) is difficult and needs to follow some guidance "known" for averaging, whether ensemble or volumetric.

-What is vital, that these Detailed Micro-Modeling - Direct Numerical Modeling (DMM-DNM) numerical approaches, methods are using as a common value tool the Homogeneous Gauss-Ostrogradsky Theorems when summarizing their Lower scale calculations or even for analytical solution fields for the Upper scale, and that is erroneous.
+What is vital, that these Detailed Micro-Modeling - Direct Numerical Modeling (DMM-DNM) numerical approaches, methods are using as a common value tool the Homogeneous Gauss-Ostrogradsky Theorems when summarizing in COHP (Conventional One-scale Homogeneous Physics) the Lower scale calculations or even for analytical solution fields for the Upper scale, and that is erroneous.

-We have shown in many places of this website, by means of the Two scale solutions, especially with the exact Two scale solutions of those few common textbooks known problems, see in -
+We have shown in many sciences, places in this website, by means of the Two scale solutions, especially with the exact Two scale solutions of those few common textbooks known problems, see in -

 • "Classical Problems in Fluid Mechanics"